mariellefoster/plots_and_projects/README.md

 ## Feelings tracker
 - Service that contacts you during your waking hours, respond with a 1-10 rating of how you feel at that moment
+- The sadder you are, the most it replaces all media on websites with pictures of kittens

 ## Cat pictures texter
 - texts you random cat pics